 This flexibility allows businesses to tailor their budgets to the outcomes they most desire with the ICHRA.

 There’s no requirement that businesses use employee classes to structure their benefit.
 Classes can be complex and require businesses to juggle a lot of numbers instead of just a few.

 But when the stand-alone HRA eliminated employee classes, something was lost.
 Businesses no longer had the freedom to make decisions on benefit eligibility or HRA allowance amount according to the unique demographics of their business.
 Instead, they were compelled to offer the benefit on essentially the same terms to everyone.

 With the ICHRA, that’s no longer the case.
-The ICHRA restores employee classes with nine different dynamic classes businesses can use to set eligibility requirements and offer different allowance amounts to different employees.
+The ICHRA restores employee classes with 11 different dynamic classes businesses can use to set eligibility requirements and offer different allowance amounts to different employees.